Experimental review on Majorana zero-modes in hybrid nanowires: Zero-energy conductance peak

-According to theory anticipations, Majorana bound state will emerge in the mid-gap of 1-D $p$-wave superconducting system and give rise to a zero-energy conductance peak if measured by a nearby normal tunneling probe.
-The first zero-energy conductance peak signature was reported in Ref.~ \cite{Mourik2012}, as shown in Fig.~\ref{Fig4}(a) [from the device shown in Fig.~\ref{Fig2}(c)].
+According to theory predictions, Majorana bound state will emerge in the mid-gap of one-dimensional $p$-wave superconducting system and give rise to a zero-energy conductance peak if measured by a nearby normal tunneling probe.
+The first zero-energy conductance peak signature was reported in Ref.~\cite{Mourik2012}, as shown in Fig.~\ref{Fig4}(a) [from the device shown in Fig.~\ref{Fig2}(c)].
 Similar signatures were also observed later in Refs.~\cite{Deng2012, Das2012, Churchill2013, Finck2013, Deng2014}.
 However, in all of these experiments, the zero-energy conductance peaks are accompanied by non-zero sub-gap conductance backgrounds induced by sizable disorders, i.e., the so-called soft-gap problem.
-Soft-gap could be fatal to Majorana's application since it will behave like a quasiparticle bath, which can flip the parity of Majorana state and violate the topological protection.
+Soft-gap could be fatal to Majorana's application.
+This is because Majorana-based quantum information is normally coded in the charge/parity basis, i.e., the parity of the fermionic quasiparticle number of a Majorana qubit.
+The soft-gap will behave like a quasiparticle bath, which can flip the parity of Majorana zero modes and violate the topological protection.

-Several effects can cause the soft-gap problem, such as disorders (magnetic/nonmagnetic), BCS broadening effects (temperature), and interface inhomogeneity.
-Reference~\cite{Takei2013} theoretically investigated soft-gaps induced by various effects [Fig.~\ref{Fig4}(b)] and concluded that interface inhomogeneities could be the main reason for the soft-gaps observed in Refs.~\cite{Mourik2012, Deng2012, Das2012, Churchill2013, Finck2013, Deng2014}.
+Several effects can cause the soft-gap problem, such as impurities (magnetic/nonmagnetic), BCS broadening effects (temperature), and the nonuniformity of the interface between the semiconductor and the superconductor.
+Reference~\cite{Takei2013} theoretically investigated soft gaps induced by various effects [Fig.~\ref{Fig4}(b)] and concluded that interface inhomogeneities could be the main reason for the soft gaps observed in Refs.~\cite{Mourik2012, Deng2012, Das2012, Churchill2013, Finck2013, Deng2014}.
 Therefore, improving the semiconductor-superconductor interface quality is important for observing hard-gap Majorana.